Karmalakas/grav-plugin-photoswipe/README.md

 > **If you call the Twig photoswipe function from a modular template**, you must add this to the modular page's frontmatter: `never_cache_twig: true`.
 You don't need to do this if your site has caching disabled.
 >
-> If caching is enabled _and_ your photoswipe gallery is invoked in a modular template, all of the assets that make photoswipe work are omitted from the cache.
-You will see the gallery unstyled and unscripted and lightboxes will not work.
+> If caching is enabled _and_ your Photoswipe gallery is invoked in a module template, all of the assets that make Photoswipe work are omitted from the cache.
+You will see the gallery unstyled and unscripted and lightbox will not work.
 >
 > [Issue #1: Assets not loading with twig cache enabled](https://github.com/Karmalakas/grav-plugin-photoswipe/issues/1) has more details.